alessandrogubbiotti/Glauber/docs/index.md

 ---

+# Glauber Dynamics in the Zero-Temperature Continuum Limit

 This repository explores the **zero-temperature continuum limit** of the **1-dimensional Glauber dynamics**.
 The model considers sites spaced by
 \[